maxsitt/insect-detect-docs/docs/index.md

 Build your own insect-detecting camera trap!
 </span>

-This website provides instructions on hardware assembly, software setup, programming, model training and deployment of a DIY camera trap that can be used for automated insect monitoring.
+This website provides instructions on hardware assembly, software setup, model training and deployment of the **Insect Detect** camera trap that can be used for automated insect monitoring.

 ---